illepic/webpack-intro/README.md

 ## Usage

 During presentation, slides that feature webpack code have a corresponding folder inside .
 (A, B, C, etc).
-Within each folder, run the corresponding command:
+From anywhere in the project, run the corresponding command:

 - A: `npm run webpack -- --config ./A/webpack.config.js`
 - B: `npm run webpack -- --config ./B/webpack.config.js`